 - a) The stakeholder is directed to contact Legal & Risk who will liaise with Global Engagement and HSW to determine the nature of the risk and identify potentially impacted students.
-The stakeholder is provided with the University's insurance provider's contact details and policy information. - b) Should the stakeholder request an update of the University's response to the incident, they should be directed to Legal & Risk.
+The stakeholder is provided with AIG contact details and policy information. - b) Should the stakeholder request an update of the University's response to the incident, they should be directed to Legal & Risk.